Our next class will be today at 8PM.

 Gyokko Ryū ("The Jade Tiger School") is a Kosshi Jutsu Ryūha founded during the 14th Century by Sakagami Taro Kunishige, who first organized it as Gyokko Ryū Shito Jutsu before passed it on to Toda Sakyo Isshinsai (founder of Koto Ryū Koppō Jutsu) who also created Gyokko Ryū Kosshi Jutsu.
 The school's expertise is focused into Taijutsu techniques (unarmed vs. unarmed), and Muto Dori techniques (unarmed vs. knife, short sword and katana).
 There is also a strong focus on bone breaking and muscle damage; on using digits to strike and maim the opponent (Shitojutsu); and on sword (kenjutsu and stick (bōjutsu) fighting techniques.
 Ishizuka Tetsuji is the 29th Sōke in the lineage of Gyokko Ryū.

 Kukishin Ryū Happō Hiken ("The Nine Demons School") is a Daken Taijutsu Ryūha founded during the 14th Century by Ryūshin Yakushimaru, and teaches battlefield weapons (Bō, Yari, Naginata) and the Taijutsu that serves as a basis for this; Heiho (military strategy); as well as armor-wearing techniques and Shuriken throwing.
 There are two guiding principles in this school: Teko (the pivot and lever), and Jūjiro (the perpendicular control).
-Hatsumi Masaaki is the 21st Sōke in the lineage of Kukishin Ryū.
+Iwata Yoshio is the 22nd Sōke in the lineage of Kukishin Ryū.

 Shinden Fudō Ryū